dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 Notes:

-- † These responses are encouraged, but a 400 (Bad Request) is an acceptable alternative.
+- † 400 (Bad Request) is an acceptable alternative.
 - ‡ Request Header Fields Too Large
+- <i>error</i> for the body refers to a JSON payload containing pertinant information, such as the missing reference for a 422 (Unprocessable Entity).

 Do not use 426 (Upgrade Required) and 101 (Switching Protocols).
 Instead, use 505 (HTTP Version Not Supported) with a payload that lists the supported versions.